Math of Elections #1

 Questions

-1. Just looking at the 1st choices, did any candidate win the majority of the votes?
+1. Just looking at the 1st place votes, did any candidate win the majority?